 Today I do abide by that diet, and I feel a lot better.
 As suggested in Whal’s Protocol, I started eating six cups of veggies a day and felt a shift in my health and energy.
 While I had been gluten free for years, completely eliminating grain and dairy significantly decreased – and on most days eliminated – the joint pain I was experiencing.

 All of those changes weren’t easy!
 It took a lot of mindset shifts to be unaffected when everyone else around me was sipping champagne and noshing on a scrumptious cheeseboard in front of me.
-If you want to learn more about how I did that, jump on my email list to receive additional tools directly to your email box.

 Another nugget of wisdom you’ll receive along this journey is, “reduce your stress.”
 Again, I find this advice kind of ironic since these situations are inherently stressful.
 You don’t fee like yourself.
 Your brain isn’t working full speed because of brain fog.
 You have little to no energy.
 And sometimes you can’t work because of all of this.